Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

 In population protocols, we consider $n\ge2$ anonymous state machines called \emph{agents}, which together form a single \emph{population}.
 At each time step, an ordered pair of agents is selected uniformly at random to have a (pairwise) \emph{interaction}.
 The chosen agents assume the roles of \emph{initiator} and \emph{responder} and, following the transition function of a given protocol, update their states based on their current states and roles.
 Each agent outputs a symbol determined by its current state.
 Throughout this paper, $A$ denotes the set of all agents.

-Formally, a \emph{protocol} is a five-tuple $\calP = (Q, \sinit, Y, \delta, \pi)$, where $Q$ is the set of agent states, $\sinit$ is the initial state (unused in self-stabilizing protocols), $Y$ is the set of output symbols, $\delta\colon Q \times Q \to Q \times Q$ is the transition function, and $\pi\colon Q \to Y$ is the output function.\footnote{ We omit the input symbol set and the input function here, as the leader election problem involves no external inputs. } A global state of the population (or \emph{configuration}) is a function $C\colon A \to Q$ that represents the current state of each agent.
+A \emph{protocol} is a five-tuple $\calP = (Q, \sinit, Y, \delta, \pi)$, where $Q$ is the set of agent states, $\sinit$ is the initial state (unused in self-stabilizing protocols that we will see later), $Y$ is the set of output symbols, $\delta\colon Q \times Q \to Q \times Q$ is the transition function, and $\pi\colon Q \to Y$ is the output function.\footnote{ We omit the input symbol set and the input function here, as the leader election involves no external inputs. } A global state of the population (or \emph{configuration}) is a function $C\colon A \to Q$ that represents the state of each agent.
 A configuration $C$ is \emph{output-stable} (or simply \emph{stable}) if no agent ever changes its output in any subsequent execution from $C$.

-The complexity of a protocol is measured by its stabilization time and number of states.
-The \emph{stabilization time} of a protocol $\calP$ is the number of interactions divided by $n$ required for the population under $\calP$ to reach a stable configuration.\footnote{This definition applies to static problems such as leader election and majority; a more intricate definition is required for non-static problems.
-See \cite{AAF+08}.} Generally, the number of interactions divided by $n$ is called \emph{parallel time}, reflecting the practical behavior where agents often interact concurrently.
+The complexity of a protocol is measured by its stabilization time and its number of states.
+The \emph{stabilization time} of a protocol $\calP$ is the number of interactions, divided by the population size $n = |A|$, required for the population under $\calP$ to reach a stable configuration.\footnote{This definition applies to static problems such as leader election and majority; a more intricate definition is required for non-static problems.
+See \cite{AAF+08}.} The quantity ``number of interactions divided by $n$'' is commonly called \emph{parallel time}, reflecting the fact that agents may interact concurrently in practice.
 Throughout this paper, ``time'' refers to parallel time.
-Since interacting agents are chosen uniformly at random, we evaluate stabilization time \emph{in expectation} or \emph{with high probability}.
-We define ``with high probability''(w.h.p.) as an event occurring with probability $1 - O(n^{-\eta})$ for any fixed positive constant $\eta =\Theta(1)$ (see Section~\ref{sec:notation} for the formal definition).
-The \emph{number of states} of a protocol is defined as the cardinality of its state set $Q$, i.e., $|Q|$.
-Because super-exponentially many states are sometimes used, we also express space complexity in \emph{bits}: $x$ bits correspond to $2^x$ states.
+Since interacting agents are chosen uniformly at random, we evaluate stabilization time either \emph{in expectation} or \emph{with high probability}.
+We say that an event occurs \emph{with high probability (w.h.p.)} if, for any positive constant $\eta = \Theta(1)$, it occurs with probability $1 - O(n^{-\eta})$ (by appropriately adjusting the constant parameters of a protocol, if necessary).
+The \emph{number of states} of a protocol is $|Q|$, the cardinality of its state set $Q$.
+Because some protocols use super-exponentially many states, we also express space complexity in \emph{bits}: $x$ bits correspond to $2^x$ states.